 As with electricity, the cost of gas for heating, cooking and other essential activities has increased rapidly over the past decade as has the cost of supply.
-Gas wholesale prices have more than doubled in ten years10 with significant demand and supply challenges.
+Gas wholesale prices have more than doubled in ten years8 with significant demand and supply challenges.

 The gas rebate available to Queensland Seniors Card and Queensland Pensioner Concession Card holders has not increased despite this fact.
-National Seniors recommends that the rebate be increase to \$100/year (GST inclusive) indexed annually in line with average wholesale cost of gas and extended to bottled gas users who are currently no eligible for the rebate.
-This will ensure that all gas users receive a fair concession, and will encourage government to place downward pressure on gas prices to minimise future increases in the rebate.
+National Seniors recommends the rebate increase from \$76.19/year to \$100/year (GST inclusive) indexed annually in line with average wholesale cost of gas and extended to bottled gas users who are currently not eligible for the rebate.
+This will ensure that all gas users receive a fair concession.
+It will also encourage government to place downward pressure on gas prices to minimise future increases in the rebate.